-Helping employees find justice in eleven states with offices in Illinois, Georgia, and Alabama.
+Helping employees find justice in nine states with offices in Illinois, Georgia, and Alabama.

-Should I get a lawyer for an unemployment appeal?
+Should I Get a Lawyer for an Unemployment Appeal?

-Should I get a lawyer for an unemployment appeal?
+Should I Get a Lawyer for an Unemployment Appeal?

-How to make an unemployment appeal
+How to Make an Unemployment Appeal

 Once you’ve received your denial from the Georgia Department of Labor, you only have 15 days to file an appeal.
 After you’ve filed, the Appeals Tribunal will notify you of your hearing date.
 If you haven’t already spoken to an unemployment benefits lawyer and you’d like an opinion on your case, do so now.
-An attorney can ensure you collect the evidence you need forxxxcd a strong showing at your hearing.
+An attorney can ensure you collect the evidence you need for a strong showing at your hearing.

 Regardless of whether you seek representation, keep up with unemployment benefits requirements, even though you’re not receiving them.
 This means continuing to file weekly claims and record your job search.
 If you win your appeal, you’ll have the documentation needed to retroactively collect for these weeks without work.

-During your hearing, you’ll have the chance to present documents and witness statements, plus give your own testimony.
+During your hearing, you’ll have the chance to present documents and witness statements, plus give your testimony.
 An attorney who regularly handles unemployment claims will understand how the process works, how to make a good case that you are entitled to benefits, and when to object if your former employer includes inadmissible evidence.

 While not everyone should appeal a denied unemployment claim, an attorney can help you assess your situation and advise you accordingly.
 An unemployment benefits lawyer can also review the circumstances of your dismissal and advise you of any potential legal claims you may have.
 At Barrett & Farahany, we are happy to answer your questions.
 Please contact us to speak to one of our attorneys.